-All prescribed IIH and DIH are located in the syllabus and can also be found in the DC Network under the Program Documents, Immersion Hours Folder.
+All prescribed IIH and DIH are in the syllabus and can also be found in the DC Network under the Program Documents, Immersion Hours Folder.
 The document titled DNP Direct and Indirect Hours and Activities outlines how the prescribed hours are set.

-Example: If a learner is awarded 500 hours upon entry, they should look at the document that states Transfer of 500 Hours_DNP Direct and Indirect document as an example to follow.
+Example: If a learner is awarded 500 hours upon entry, they should look at the document that states Transfer of 500 Hours DNP Direct and Indirect document as an example to follow.
 When in doubt, please email CONGRAD@gcu.edu to ask your question regarding your transfer hours. ask about the hours

-In order to pass the courses, the learner must log the minimum hours outlined below:
+In order to pass the courses, the learner must properly log and have preceptor approval for the minimum hours outlined below: